necsanuradu/CV/README.md

 ### Working History
 #### Freelance Web Developer						2016-Present
-Define web-app requirements and means of integration Decide stack usability, acknowledge its limitations Generate unique solutions that exceed expectations becoming a competitive edge Deployment to production investigating extended versions of the product for future operations
+* _Define web-app requirements and means of integration_
+* _Decide stack usability, acknowledge its limitations_
+* _Generate unique solutions that exceed expectations becoming a competitive edge_
+* _Deployment to production investigating extended versions of the product for future operations_

 #### Reception Manager/receptionist, Springfield Hotel, London		Sep 2011-Jun 2021
-Among other, responsible for the line management of the reception team Recruitment, induction and training of receptionists and meeting room co-ordinators.
+* _Among other, responsible for the line management of the reception team_
+* _Recruitment, induction and training of receptionists and meeting room co-ordinators_
-Leading, monitoring, motivating, and inspiring the team; providing guidance and support.
+* _Leading, monitoring, motivating, and inspiring the team; providing guidance and support_
-Review of existing standards and procedures while implementing new best practices to ensure a seamless delivery of Front of House Services
+* _Review of existing standards and procedures while implementing new best practices to ensure a seamless delivery of Front of House Services_

-Gas Engineer, Aquaterm, Romania					May 2006-Sep 2008
+#### Gas Engineer, Aquaterm, Romania					May 2006-Sep 2008

 ### Education & Qualifications
 #### Makers Academy Bootcamp						July-Oct 2021
-Frequently used paring in order to problem solve efficiently, requiring teamwork and communication OOP, TDD, MVC, DDD
+Frequently used paring in order to problem solve efficiently, requiring teamwork and communication
-Agile/XP
-Ruby, Rails, JavaScript
-RSpec, Jasmine, Jest
+* _OOP, TDD, MVC, DDD_
+* _Agile/XP_
+* _Ruby, Rails, JavaScript_
+* _RSpec, Jasmine, Jest_

 #### Coursera								Oct 2020
-Introduction to UI Design
+* _Introduction to UI Design_
-Front-End Web UI Frameworks and Tools: Bootstrap 4
+* _Front-End Web UI Frameworks and Tools: Bootstrap_

 #### Gheorghe Asachi Technical University of Iași			             Sep 2003-Jun 2006
 Bachelors – Materials Engineering